freedesktop/amd-umr/doc/sphinx/source/libregister_access.rst

 not NULL then it will be used for a partial match.
 For instance, you can use "gfx" to search for any block starting with "gfx".

-If the string pointed to by "reg" is terminated with a '*' it means it should perform a partial match, otherwise it will perform a strict match.
+If the string pointed to by "reg" contains a '*' or '?' it will perform partial matches on strings, otherwise it performs an exact match.

 The umr_find_reg_wild_next() function returns the following structure: